-On Ted Baillieu’s watch thousands of Victorian workers have lost their jobs, businesses have closed-up shop and confidence has collapsed.
-Instead of taking immediate action to kick-start the local economy Ted Baillieu has been asleep for two years and any plans he has offered are decades away from making a real difference here and now.
+On the Liberals’ watch thousands of Victorian workers have lost their jobs, businesses have closed-up shop and confidence has collapsed.
+Instead of taking immediate action to kick-start the local economy the Liberals have been asleep for two years and any plans they have offered are decades away from making a real difference here and now.

 Victoria Labor’s plan has been developed through extensive forums and consultations throughout Victoria.
 We have heard the same thing time and time again – when will the Coalition get serious about creating an environment for jobs and investment?

 - Fund TAFEs and crack down on unscrupulous training providers